What’s on a VM

 Storage

-• Each marketplace app gets its own named volume inside the VM for app data.
+- Each marketplace app gets its own named volume inside the VM for app data.
 Volumes survive container recreates and version upgrades.
-Uninstalling the app deletes its volume.
+Uninstalling the app deletes its volume by default — or you can choose keep data on uninstall to preserve it.

-• Snapshots capture the full VM disk and live in EU-region object storage.
+- Snapshots capture the full VM disk and are stored in the EU, separate from the live VM.
 See Snapshots.

 Access